yinzara/edubox/docs/partnership-proposal.md

 ## Executive Summary

 EduBox is an open-source initiative to bring quality education to the 258.4 million children worldwide who lack access to schools and internet connectivity.
-Using a $100 solar-powered device, we can provide complete offline access to world-class educational content.
+Using a $100 low-cost device, we can provide complete offline access to world-class educational content.

 ## The Problem